slub/ocrd_monitor/README.md

 The OCR-D Monitor web application allows monitoring the progress and results of OCR-D jobs.
 It is intended to be used together with the setup found in the [ocrd_kitodo repository](https://github.com/slub/ocrd_kitodo).
-You can find detailed instructions on how to deploy the entire Kitodo-OCR-D stack there.
+You can find detailed instructions on how to deploy the Kitodo/OCR-D stack (entirely or partially) [there](https://slub.github.io/ocrd_kitodo).

+The Monitor web server features
+- (intermediate) results for all current document workspaces (via [OCR-D Browser](https://github.com/hnesk/browse-ocrd))
+- a live log viewer
+- a live job viewer
+- :construction: workflow editor

+## Running

-In order to work properly, the following environment variables must be set:
+In order to work properly, the following **environment variables** must be set:

 | Variable            | Description                                                                      |
 | ------------------- | -------------------------------------------------------------------------------- |